-Hungary postponed the date in which real-time invoice reporting will enter into force from 1 July 2017 to 1 July 2018.
+Real-time reporting in Hungary was postponed, the date in which the system will enter into force changes from 1 July 2017 to 1 July 2018.
 This extension gives an additional 12-month period for businesses to adapt their ERP systems to new IT requirements of the Hungarian tax authorities.

-According to the new rules and as explained in our previous article, companies will need to send each invoice for approval of the tax authorities before it is sent to the client.
+According to the new rules of the real-time reporting in Hungary, companies will need to send each invoice for approval of the tax authorities before it is sent to the client.
 The authorities will respond with an approval code that will be stated on the invoice.

 The threshold for the invoices pre-approval applies only where the VAT amount exceeds HUF 100,000 (circa €350).
 It is not yet clear if zero rated and exempt supplies will require pre-approval from the tax authorities.